spilgames/erl-cache/README.md

 Since refreshing an error will produce a rather unpredictable result, error entries never enter the stale state: either they are valid or to be evicted.

+Also, when refreshing a valid stale entry produces an error, that error will not be used to refresh the entry.
+Instead, the error will be logged and the automatic refresh will be disabled for that entry.
+The cached value will remain in stale state without being refreshed until it expires normally.

 <h3> Eviction of expired entries</h3>

 It's important to know that this application works with a lazy eviction strategy.
 This means entries